sendwithus/snakewithus-server/README.md

 Writing your AI
 ---------------

 The request to your /tick endpoint happens every game tick.
 It will post the game board to your snake.
-It looks like a 2d array with every game tile being an array.
+Figure out which direction to go next turn and let er fly!

 snakewithus-server